jvde-github/AIS-catcher/README.md

 ```console
 /usr/bin/AIS-catcher -L
 ```
-Not you can start playing with the various command line options, e.g. to start some basic decoding with a webviewer at `http://localhost:8100`:
+Now you can start playing with the various command line options, e.g. to start some basic decoding with a webviewer at `http://localhost:8100`, use file following command:
 ```console
 /usr/bin/AIS-catcher -v 10 -N 8100
 ```
-If all works, you should start seeing NMEA lines on screen and the webviewer active at the aforementioned address.
+If all works, you should start seeing NMEA lines on screen and have an active webviewer at the aforementioned address.

 #### Configuration